Darvas Box Explained – Trend Following System for Any Time Frame

 Sideways markets can drain you dry using the Darvas box method.
 This is because you will find yourself buying the breakout and then consequently selling the breakdown at the bottom of the box.

-In the above stock of CDEV, the first breakout felt like the start of a new trend.
-Well, each signal thereafter would have taken you on a one-year grind of wasted time and high commissions.
+In the above stock of ROKU, the first breakout felt like the start of a new trend.
+Well, each signal thereafter would have taken you on a 2-3 day grind of wasted time and high commissions.

-The market only trends about 20% of the time, so determining when the market is in a strong bull trend and more importantly the sector you are trading should also be outperforming.
+The market only trends about 20% of the time.
+Be sure to determine when the market is in a strong bull trend.
+More importantly, the sector you are trading should also be outperforming.

 Can you Day Trade with Darvas Boxes